Image by ismagilov from iStock

 Design and Service Strategy

-Business Architecture as Shared Space
+Business Architecture as a Shared Space

 Image by Worawee Meepian from iStock